Emergency Preparedness in the Workplace

 400+ practices from 48 states for emergency preparedness & response.

-CDC's Public Health Preparedness Capabilities: National Standards for State and Local Planning now provides a guide that state and local jurisdictions can use to better organize their work, plan their priorities, and decide which capabilities they have the resources to build or sustain.
-The capabilities also help ensure that federal preparedness funds are directed to priority areas within individual jurisdictions.
+These Standards provide a guide that state and local jurisdictions can use to better organize their work, plan their priorities, and decide which capabilities they have the resources to build or sustain.

 The Association of Academic Health Centers (AAHC) has released Managing Emergency Preparedness: Academic Health Centers Organize and Innovate, a brief guide to enhancing institutional, system-wide approaches to emergency response.